 Researchers have also found that embryos with abnormal cells have the ability to self-correct, or push the abnormal cells out and replace them with normal cells.
 Eliminating these early embryos, of course, destroys untold numbers of developing human beings that might have later been designated as “good quality.”

 The embryos not transferred are then frozen, destroyed, used for scientific research, or, in the best yet still non-ideal scenario, put up for embryo adoption.
-If it’s decided for any reason that too many embryos have implanted, or the babies are deemed to be the wrong sex, or not developing as the commission and parents desire, a reduction may be performed—or rather, abortions, until only the desired number and quality remain.
+If it’s decided for any reason that too many embryos have implanted, or the babies are deemed to be the wrong sex, or not developing as the commissioning parents desire, a reduction may be performed—or rather, abortions, until only the desired number and quality remain.

 % Of babies born/lost/success rates

 Only 7% of lab-created children will be born alive.
-Most will perish in forgotten freezers, won’t survive “thawing,” fail to implant, be discarded for being non-viable/the wrong sex, be aborted “selectively reduced,” or be donated to research.
+Most will perish in forgotten freezers, won’t survive “thawing,” fail to implant, be discarded for being non-viable/the wrong sex, be “selectively reduced,” or be donated to research.